Get insider access

 Score distribution

-We measure the real scene brightness using a custom video clip.
-We measure the brightness of the lamp at the upper left corner of the screen for 30 seconds using a CR-100 colorimeter.
-The real scene clip is designed to be more representative of real-world usage than the window tests since most people don't watch test slides all day long.
-Since this measurement is the closest to the real user experience, it makes up the bulk of our SDR Peak Brightness score.
-A peak brightness above 300 cd/m² is considered good, and enough to overcome glare in most instances, but you might need higher if the monitor doesn't handle reflections well or if there's direct sunlight shining on the screen.
+We measure the SDR real scene brightness using a custom video clip.
+We measure the brightness of the lamp at the upper left corner of the screen for 30 seconds using the CR-100 colorimeter.
+The real scene clip is designed to be more representative of real-world usage than the window tests since most people don't watch test slides all day.
+Since this measurement is the closest to the real user experience, it makes up most of our SDR Brightness score.
+A brightness above 300 cd/m² is considered good and enough to overcome glare in most instances, but you might need something brighter if the monitor doesn't handle reflections well or if direct sunlight is shining on the screen.

 SDR Peak And Sustained Windows

-We perform the SDR peak and sustained brightness tests to see whether there's any brightness variation when displaying different scenes.
+We perform the SDR peak and sustained brightness tests to see if there's any brightness variation when displaying different content.
 The peak windows show how bright the monitor can get in the 2%, 10%, 25%, 50%, and 100% windows when the image is only displayed for a short time.
-The sustained windows show the brightness in the same windows, but for a longer period.
+The sustained windows show the brightness in the same windows but for a longer period.
 Although it isn't as indicative of real-world usage as the real scene measurement, the peak and sustained windows show exactly how bright the display can get and whether there's dimming in any particular window.
-Generally speaking, a monitor with consistent brightness is best, especially when image accuracy is required, like content creation.
+Generally speaking, a monitor with consistent brightness is best.

 HDR Real Scene